 Is This Ride For You?

 You are a skilled mountain biker who loves a good challenge, long descents and a fair amount of pedalling to keep you in shape!
 You’re fine breaking a sweat if it means incredible views and getting off-the-beaten-track where the chances of seeing another mountain biker are slim.
-You thrive off epic descents with the help of a shuttle van or helicopter.
-YES!
-We said helicopter!
+You thrive off epic descents with the help of a shuttle van or your own two legs.
 You’re comfortable riding rocky terrain, including rock slabs, loose rocks, grippy rock, slippery rocks — rock on!
 You’re comfortable riding for up to 6 hours a day, for multiple days.
 You have a solid, well-maintained do-it-all trail bike (with roughly 130–160mm of travel, dropper post and beefy tires.
-Rentals are also available).
+Limited rentals are also available).
 You love eating like royalty, trying new foods and learning about the local culture and history of the destination you’re visiting.

 Itinerary